EjiroOsiephri/Stackron-task-solution/README.md

 - Written in typescript
 - Supports all Github-supported
-- Works on Mac, Linux and (maybe) Windows
+- Works on Mac, Linux and Windows
 - Supports other version control systems

 ## Installation